Trails at Brewster's Woods

 Explore 1.6 miles of trails at Brewster's Woods Wildlife Sanctuary.
 The trails are easy to rugged and lead you through the shade of mature woodlands into open fields and along the edges of the Concord River floodplain.
 The trails are also great pathways for birding, photography, and sketching.

-We are working on adding more trails during 2021-2022, so check back for updates to our map!
+We are working on adding more trails, so check back for updates to our map!

 Length: 0.26 miles

 Details: The Fisher Trail is located approximately 100 yards down Balls Hill Road from our parking area.
 The trail slopes downward from the road and then follows the edge of the wetland.
 A short spur trail to the right at the north end of the trail leads to a bench, a great place to view the marsh.
 Mallards, Wood Ducks, and Great Blue Herons are often seen.